celery/celery/docs/userguide/workers.rst

 .. note::

-    Time limits do not currently work on Windows and other platforms that do not support the ``SIGUSR1`` signal.
+    Time limits do not currently work on platforms that do not support the :sig:`SIGUSR1` signal.

 Changing time limits at run-time